gitAjjk/pubFabLab/README.md

 # [InkScape](https://inkscape.org/)
 Use for check & Post processing.
-Be aware that lines are double.
+!
+Be aware that lines can be double.
 There is a set of complex paths and a set of a lot of small paths.
+For cutting face only is sufficient.
-- Group each object
+- Ungroup all; Re-group each object
-- Remove slack lines:
+- Remove slack lines (only faces remain):
   - Set Text color to someting different
   - Select all, ungroup
   - Select a small path/linepiece, rclick > Select Same : 'Fill and Stroke'.